Dominican Republic Packing List: What to Wear in Punta Cana

 When to Visit the Dominican Republic

-As with any new destination, there are so many places to go, things to do and sites to experience.
-Since the Dominican Republic is an island, much of the excitement revolves around the water but there natural adventures to be had beyond the beach.
+Since the Dominican Republic is an island, much of the excitement revolves around the water.
+But you can find natural adventures and cultural experiences beyond the beach.
 Split your itinerary between the beach and cities to find heritage sites galore and get your fix of Caribbean culture.

 - Santo Domingo